zs1314/Microscopic-Mamba/README.md

 ```bash
 python test.py
 ```
-🐥: Before training and testing, configure the relevant parameters in the script
+🐥: Before training and testing, configure the relevant parameters in the script.
+You are better off calculating the mean and std for each data set, which also helps to further improve model performance. `get_means.py`